Quality Answers From Queensland’s Towbar Specialists

 Q. Which electric brake controller is best?

-A. We highly recommend the RedArc TowPro Elite V3 as it is less intrusive in the vehicle and is fully automatic.
+A. We highly recommend an advanced brake controller like the RedArc TowPro Elite V3 as it is less intrusive in the vehicle and is fully automatic.

 General Towbar Questions

 Q. What is the correct Towbar to fit to my vehicle?

 A. It will depend on your vehicle and what you will be towing.

 The Towbar must have a capacity that exceeds the loaded weight of the trailer you are intending to tow.
 Therefore you must check the rating of the Towbar and the vehicles rated towing capacity which is included in the towing section of the vehicle’s handbook.

 Q. How can I check my ball weight?